lkachury/Election_Analysis/README.md

 ### 1. How many votes were cast in this congressional election?
 The analysis revealed that the total number of votes cast in the congressional election was 369,711.
-This was derived with the following code:
+This was derived with the following relevant code:

     # Add our dependencies.
     import csv